Listening to the World

 [music: “The Best Paper Airplane Ever” by Lullatone]

-Ms. Tippett: I’m Krista Tippett, and this is On Being.
-Today, revisiting my rare conversation with the poet Mary Oliver, who died this week.
+Tippett: I’m Krista Tippett, and this is On Being.
+Today resurfacing the poetry and solace of the late Mary Oliver.

 The world is pretty much — everything is mortal.
 It dies.
 But its parts don’t die.
 Its parts become something else.
 We know that when we bury a dog in the garden and with a rose bush on top of it.
 We know that there is replenishment.
 And that’s pretty amazing.
 What more there might be, I don’t know.
 But I’m pretty confident of that one.